 Other people in our childhood also gave us conditional approval.
 School teachers smiled and encouraged us when we were bright and cooperative, but they behaved quite differently when we were slow and difficult.

 Even our own friends liked us more when we did what they liked.
 In fact, that's what made them our friends.
 And that pattern of conditional approval has continued throughout our lives.
 People continue to give us their approval more often when we do what they want.
-And so we do what it takes to earn it.
+And so, we do what it takes to earn it.

 Although it is given unintentionally, conditional acceptance has an unspeakably disastrous effect, because it fails to form the bonds of human connection created by Real Love.

 As a result, no matter how much conditional love we receive, we still feel empty, alone, and miserable.
 And although we like to believe otherwise, because we have received conditional love from others all our lives, that's what we tend to give to those around us.
 We naturally pass on what we were given.

 We like to believe we're unconditionally loving, but in most cases we're not.
 We prove that each time we're disappointed or irritated with another person.
 We like to think we unconditionally love our spouse or children, but then we become annoyed when they don't do what we want, or when they're not grateful for the things we do for them.

 As we've discussed, the origin of our irritation is not what they've done (or not done), but the lack of Real Love in our own lives.
 Fortunately, you can now learn how to make decisions that will bring more Real Love and genuine happiness into your life.

+UNDERSTANDING YOUR UNHAPPINESS

+Understanding Your Unhappiness

+Understanding is a realistic assessment of how things are, but blame implies anger.

+In this chapter you will learn how understanding the past will cause a dramatic change in attitude.

 If you're unhappy, don't look to your partner for the cause.
 You're unhappy because you don't feel unconditionally loved yourself and because you're not sufficiently unconditionally loving toward others.
 Both conditions have existed for a long time, usually from early childhood.

 Because your parents are responsible for the love you received as a child, and because any child who does not receive sufficient Real Love is necessarily filled with emptiness and fear, your parents are certainly responsible, to a large extent, for the way you feel and function as an adult.

 But you need to understand that as an adult you have become increasingly responsible for your own happiness.
 And so, exactly how much can you hold your parents accountable for your present condition?
-That would be impossible to guantify.
-But no matter what the exact extent of your parents' responsibility, it is definitely not productive to blame them for your present unhappiness while it is useful to understand their role in your life.
+That would be impossible to quantify.

+No matter what the exact extent of your parents' responsibility, it is definitely not productive to blame them for your present unhappiness-while it is useful to understand their role in your life.
 Understanding is a simple, realistic assessment of how things are, but blame implies anger, which can only be harmful to both yourself and others.